“Truth sits upon the lips of dying men.” Matthew Arnold (1822–88), English poet, critic.

 “Crossing the Creek assumes that life transcends death.
 That, as much as anything else, is its greatest strength… yet I never mention any specific religion.
 Personally, I do not like organized religions in general, but human beings are spiritual beings none-the-less.
 If one does not accept that life transcends death, then death is just a bunch of bad stuff that happens shortly before you cease to exist.
 From that perspective, life and death are completely irrational.
 On the other hand, if one does assume that life transcends death, then everything in dying process makes sense.
 It is all quite logical.”

-2016: Insert by the author of Crossing the Creek, Michael Holmes who sadly passed away on July 3rd, 2016.
+2016: Insert by the author of Crossing the Creek, Michael Holmes.

 Strangely enough, the most common human experience (dying) is also one of the least understood human experiences.
 Why?
 Well, like most questions of significance, the answer, or answers, are complicated and go to the very core of what it means to be human.
 We know that we have consciousness, but do not know what consciousness is.
 We can observe some of what consciousness can do, but still do not know what it is.